-The owner of neighborhood Middle Eastern restaurant, Rami’s, is launching Pure Cold Press on May 1.
+The owner of neighborhood Middle Eastern restaurant, Rami’s, opened Pure Cold Press.
 In addition to their lineup of cold-pressed juices (as well as booster shots), their wide-ranging menu is set to include kosher and herbivore-friendly fare, including sandwiches, soups, and salads (in a Mason jar, of course).

 Try: The Rooster (orange, lemon, grapefruit, and liquid cayenne).

 326 Harvard St., Brookline, purecoldpress.com.